How the Male Body Changes At 60 and What to Do About It

 - Stay out of the sun when it is strongest, between 10 a.m. and 2 p.m.
 Always seek shade when outdoors in hot, sunny weather.

 More than 37.5 percent of U.S. men older than 60 are obese, the National Health and Nutrition Examination Surveys estimate.
-Obesity in this age group increases the risk of morbidity, mortality, institutionalization and reduced quality of life.
+Obesity increases the risk of morbidity, mortality, institutionalization and reduced quality of life.

 "At 65, many men will notice they develop more of a chest jiggle and that their belly is lopping over their pants," Bailey noted.